 Once you’ve decided on the type of filter that produces the coffee you love most, checking out the type of filter used on each pour-over coffee maker will help you decide which one is best for you.

-What you’d ultimately like to use your coffee maker for (other than making coffee) influences what type of pour-over brewer is best for you.
+What you’d ultimately like to use your coffee maker for (other than making coffee) influences what type of pour-over coffee brewer is best for you.
 If you’ll be taking it camping, you shouldn’t choose one made of glass.
 Silicone or plastic is much more durable and lightweight.
 If you want a beautiful design that looks great in your kitchen, glass or ceramics might be a better fit.
 And if you need your coffee to stay hot longer, look at makers with an insulated carafe.

 At its most basic, the pour over brewing method is just a filter, high-quality coffee grounds, and hot water.
 This simplicity and ease of use is part of the appeal of this brewing method.
 The design of the pour over coffee maker should reflect that.